Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 # prism-android-sdk-demo-app
 Enables your user to download compliant UIDAI Aadhaar XML inside your existing Android App

-This SDK (Android) provides a set of screens and functionality to let your user download their Aadhaar XML inside your Android Application itself.
+This SDK (Android) provides a set of screens and functionality to let your user download their Aadhaar XML inside your Android Application itself or use digilocker flow and get information through a backend API call.
 This reduces customer drop off as they do not need to navigate to UIDAI Aadhaar Website to download the same.
-Aadhaar Offline is the only valid method to submit your Aadhaar identity to any RBI Regulated Entity in order to complete KYC.
-The Bureau SDK provides an easy to use Verification suite which will enable the most seamless customer onboarding.
+Aadhaar Offline or digilocker is the only valid method to submit your Aadhaar identity to any RBI Regulated Entity in order to complete KYC.
+The Prism SDK provides an easy to use Verification suite which will enable the most seamless customer onboarding.

 ## Steps in the SDK
 **For the Aadhaar Flow**